Summer in Dubai

-“Welcome to the city of contrasts, sandy dunes and skyscrapers, camels and fast cars, museums and shopping centers, welcome to Dubai”, says one of the guide books I bought in the city.
-However, the first things you notice are tall buildings and shopping malls, and the ever prevailing yellowish and grayish colors.
-At least that’s how it is in August.
+“Welcome to the city of contrasts—sandy dunes and skyscrapers, camels and fast cars, museums, and shopping centers—welcome to Dubai,” says one of the guidebooks I picked up during my stay.
+The first things that catch your eye are the towering buildings, vast shopping malls, and the ever-present yellow and gray hues that dominate the landscape.
+At least, that’s the case in August.

 Unbearable heat